YongliHe23/SequenceExamples-GE/pge2/README.md

 ### The sequence fails when clicking 'Download' on the scanner console

 Possible causes:
-* The number of rows in the .seq file exceeds NMAXBLOCKSFORGRADHEATCHECK which is hardcoded to 64000.
- Design a shorter scan and see if it will run, or increase NMAXBLOCKSFORGRADHEATCHECK (requires recompiling the interpreter).
 * One or more segments does not contain at least one gradient waveform, as required by the gradient heating check.
  Redesign your scan.